Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Introduction

+Our focus is denial-of-service against anti-malware and malware sandbox pipelines, but differs from prior approaches by targeting weaknesses in data structures and telemetry-handling paths rather than containment escape or instrumentation evasion.
+Instead of hiding or escaping analysis, we weaponize the data-handling components of monitoring systems to induce denial-of-service, analysis failure, or silent visibility loss.
+We show that such structures and failure modes are widely present in deployed anti-malware solutions and that this attack surface remains underexplored, spanning evasion, regex-based availability, and related attacks.

+\textbf{Contributions.} We make the following contributions.
+First, we introduce a subclass of exploits against malware analysis pipelines driven by a fundamental mismatch between unbounded data collection and bounded data processing and formalize \emph{Telemetry Complexity Attacks} (TCAs) as a subset of resource-exhaustion attacks with telemetry-specific failure modes.

+Secondly, we propose a process-spawning methodology that generates high-volume telemetry and targets the post-collection pipeline (serializers, databases, renderers), stressing serialization and storage boundaries and inducing analysis failure or denial-of-service in downstream components.

-Through a thorough and detailed experimental process, we demonstrate that this vulnerability is present in several real-world anti-malware products and services.
-In our experiments, the main observed impact includes: \begin{itemize} \item missing or partial behavioral reports, \item rejected database inserts due to size or depth limits, \item serializer crashes caused by recursion or memory exhaustion, and \item stalled or unresponsive dashboards. \end{itemize} Notably, these effects require no elevated privileges and do not tamper with hooks, sensors, or agents.
-They arise solely from adversarially structured telemetry that is valid, but pathological.
+Finally, we evaluate the technique against multiple anti-malware solutions.
+We demonstrate that this method affects multiple real-world anti-malware products and services.
+Across deployments, we observe: \begin{enumerate*}[label=(\roman*)] \item missing or partial behavioral reports, \item rejected database inserts due to size or depth limits, \item serializer crashes from recursion or memory exhaustion, and \item stalled or unresponsive dashboards. \end{enumerate*} These effects require no elevated privileges and do not tamper with hooks, sensors, or agents; they arise solely from adversarially structured telemetry that is valid but pathological.
+Our evaluation resulted in vendor patches and two assigned CVEs, with one more pending, and one CVE affecting a dependency used by some of these systems.
+We provide an analysis and a binary proof-of-concept that reaches dynamic analysis engines (sandboxes and EDR telemetry pipelines) while avoiding static classification as malware.

-We validate our approach across commercial and open-source products.
-Several vendors confirmed the issue and deployed mitigations, and, at the time of writing, two vulnerabilities have received CVE identifiers.